bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `WPK`

 Description:
-Writes peaks in current display to `WRT` file.
-A maximum of 50 peaks will be written.
+`WPK` writes a list of peaks in the current display to a file opened with `WRT`.
+The peaks will be written in order from left to right in the display.
+For each peak a line will be written with four values (peak number, position in current frequency units, position in default frequency units, intensity).
+A maximum of 50 peaks will be written to the file.
+A point is considered a peak if its magnitude is greater than the peak picking threshold (as set and displayed by `TH`) and it is either a local maximum or minimum if its intensity is greater or less than zero respectively.
 ## WPK2D
 Write 2D peaks to `WRT` file